-We find germline function provides hereditary modifications that are allowed, caused, and limited by DNA (allele) function which occur only at reproduction.
+Germline function provides hereditary modifications that are allowed, caused, and limited by DNA (allele) function which occur only at reproduction.
 It is this DNA’s function that is used as the mechanism which causes diversity of offspring only within the same species.2

-Natural Selection and Mutation “bait and switch”.
+Natural Selection and Mutation “bait and switch.”

 Lastly, while modern biology distracts us by calling both functions of DNA mutation, despite the obvious and factually distinctly differing functions of these so-called mutations, here is where the bait and switch happens!
-Evolution appeals to the obvious and positive effects of DNA alleles at reproduction and proclaims that these ‘mutations’ (mixing in both types for good measure) are Darwin’s Natural Selection, both observable and clearly a scientific fact!
-Which may be true for ‘germline mutations’ (DNA at reproduction), which we agree offspring are indeed diversified at reproduction within their same species: such affects are both good and observable.
+Evolution appeals to the obvious and positive effects of DNA alleles at reproduction and proclaims that these ‘mutations’ (mixing in both types for good measure) are Darwin’s Natural Selection, both observable and a scientific fact!
+This may be true for ‘germline mutations’ (DNA at reproduction), in which we agree offspring are indeed diversified at reproduction within their same species: such effects are both good and observable.
 We might even agree that this does seem to “add up those things which are good” in any given species of life.

 The downward spiral becomes unstoppable, because every member of the population has the same problem: natural selection can’t choose between ‘fit’ and ‘less fit’ individuals if every member of the population is, more or less, equally mutated.
 The population descends into sickness and finally becomes extinct.
 There’s simply no way to stop it.”https://creation.com/genetic-entropy-and-simple-organisms

-DNA function drives diversity and (by function) obstructs evolution.
+DNA function drives the diversity and (by function) obstructs evolution.
 DNA can be considered an analogy for an informational blueprint (instructions), written in code like computer programming, used by the cell to assemble every component of all living organisms on earth.

 4 “Genetic entropy and simple organisms, If genetic entropy is true, why do bacteria still exist?” by Robert Carter; October 2012 https://creation.com/genetic-entropy-and-simple-organisms